alexkarezin/jabref-wiki/FeatureRequests-Sorted.md

 **`Remark:`**

-While for text processors (word, LibreOffice), this may be a difficult task, I believe that for text editors (TexMaker, TeXniccenter, TexWorks, etc.), it is easy (the feature "just need" to be copied so that it inserts a \cite{} to another software).
+While for text processors (word, LibreOffice), this may be a difficult task, I believe that for text editors (TeXniccenter, TexWorks, etc.), it is easy (the feature "just need" to be copied so that it inserts a \cite{} to another software).
 I even believe it should be a priority if we consider that JabRef was primarily designed to work for LaTeX edition.

 ### Make it work better with my text editor, please.